Zab52/Fuse-File-System/README.md

 To unmount the file system, simply run 'fusermount -u mnt'.

-To run our testing code (which is still a work in progress):
+To run our testing code:

 First, delete the refs_disk folder.